Carl A. Anderson

 • Raising and donating close to $10 million to help rebuild Catholic churches and schools in the aftermath of Hurricane Katrina in the U.S. Gulf Coast;

-• Giving the gift of mobility to nearly 50,000 people in need of wheelchairs in countries like the Philippines, Mexico and Vietnam since 2009, when the Order partnered with the Global Wheelchair Mission;
+• Giving the gift of mobility to nearly 57,000 people in need of wheelchairs in Argentina, Colombia, Cuba, the Dominican Republic, Ecuador, Guatemala, Haiti, Jordan, Mexico, Morocco, Oman, Panama, the Philippines, Poland, the United States, Canada and Vietnam since 2009; when the Order partnered with the Global Wheelchair Mission;

 • Establishing the $2 million Pacem in Terris Fund, the earnings of which are used to promote peace initiatives in the Holy Land and to assist the Latin Patriarchate in supporting the Christian community there;